LeanoraMcVittie/AdventofCode/README.md

 2021 is my first year competing in real-time, but I'm also going back and doing some of the older challenges.
 The IntCode stuff in 2019 is a blast so far!

+For Leanora in the future, you run a day with: python3 main.py <year> <day> <part> <OPTIONAL: t to only run test, m to only run main, default both>
+TODO: convert to click

 Nothing else to add, really.